This post may contain affiliate links. Please read my privacy policy.

 Frequently Asked Questions

-This recipe is only 157 calories per serving.
+This swai fillet recipe has only 374 calories per serving.

-This meal is best served with a side dish such as marinated tomatoes.
-For a seafood restaurant style dinner at home, I recommend the following recipes.
+For a seafood restaurant-style dinner at home, I recommend the following recipes:

 Lemon Butter Swai Fish